chirpstack/chirpstack-gateway-bridge/docs/content/gateway/tektelic.md

 * [Product detail page](https://tektelic.com/iot/lorawan-gateways/)

 The KONA Pico IoT Gateway is able to run different firmwares, each using a different protocol.
-In order to work together with the LoRa Gateway Brige, you must install the `semtech-vx.xx.bin` firmware.
+In order to work together with the ChirpStack Gateway Brige, you must install the `semtech-vx.xx.bin` firmware.
 These steps have been tested with version 1.2.1.
-The latest firmware can be [downloaded here](https://artifacts.loraserver.io/vendor/tektelic/kona-pico/).
+The latest firmware can be [downloaded here](https://artifacts.chirpstack.io/vendor/tektelic/kona-pico/).

 1. After turning on the gateway, find the IP that has been assigned to it (eg. by listing the devices connected to your router).
 In the examples below